AAVSO/VStar/trunk/data/ReadMe.txt

-Sample data files can go here for test purposes, system testing in particular.
+Sample data files can go here for test and experimentation purposes.